evaldocosta/melc/README.md

         # service httpd restart

 - Access the MELC in your browser.
-The default username and password are “admin” and “admin”.
+The default username and password are "admin" and "admin".

         http://your.server/melc